Deontay Wilder: Wilder vs. Fury III

-Six days after the conclusion of the fight, on October 15, Wilder released a statement on social media paying tribute to God, his team, his fans and Fury: "I would like to first and foremost thank God for allowing me to give the world another part of me that’s driven with passion and determination.
+Six days after the conclusion of the fight, on October 15, Wilder released a statement on social media paying tribute to God, his team, his fans and Fury: "I would like to first and foremost thank God for allowing me to give the world another part of me that's driven with passion and determination.
 I would like to thank my team and my fans for sticking by my side through this long process...
-Last but not least I would like to congratulate Tyson Fury for his victory and thank you for the great historical memories that will last forever.”
+Last but not least I would like to congratulate Tyson Fury for his victory and thank you for the great historical memories that will last forever."

 Wilder vs. Helenius

 In August 2022, it was announced that Wilder will have his first fight a year later after his Fury loss.
-It was announced Wilder would be facing Finland's Robert Helenius, with the fight scheduled to take place on October 15, 2022 at Brooklyn's Barclays Center.

-On the fight night, Wilder KO'd Helenius with a short right hand at 2:57 of the first round.
+It was announced Wilder would be facing Finland's Robert Helenius, with the fight scheduled to take place on October 15, 2022, at Brooklyn's Barclays Center.
+On fight night, Wilder knocked out Helenius with a short right hand at 2:57 of the first round.